 Small but powerful nonprofits sometimes need a lift to help them go from good to great.
 That’s what Strengthening Pierce County grants are designed to do.
 Each year, we allocate approximately $450,000 to supplement select nonprofits’ general operating funds.
 These grants enable them to be more flexible and nimble in carrying out their missions.
-In this way, we’re working to build vital resources and support for critical issues in our community.

 Youth Program Quality Initiative (YPQI)

-The best after school programs create safe, supportive and productive environments for young people to thrive.
+The best after school programs create safe, supportive, and productive environments for young people to thrive.
 In 2011, the Community Foundation partnered with The Raikes Foundation to invest in strengthening the quality of after school programs within Pierce County through the Youth Program Quality Initiative (YPQI).
 To date, 18 nonprofits have participated within three cohorts.

 YPQI is based on positive youth development research and is Washington state’s version of a nationally recognized quality improvement process developed by the David P. Weikart Center for Youth Program Quality.
 The 12-month process is grounded in the belief that program staff are key to ensuring young people’s needs are met and learning is encouraged–creating spaces where youth can thrive.

-YPQI supports youth-serving organizations through a process facilitated by School’s Out Washington that includes program quality assessment, data-driven improvement planning, peer learning and intensive professional development that reflects best practices in youth development.
+YPQI supports youth-serving organizations through a process facilitated by School’s Out Washington that includes program quality assessment, data-driven improvement planning, peer learning, and intensive professional development that reflects best practices in youth development.
 The initiative’s approach to fulfill goals is based on the assess-plan-improve sequence.

 Youth Philanthropy Board (YPB)